purrbot-site/Docs/docs/bot/commands.md

 >
 > **Arguments**:
 >
-> - `.Donate`
+> - `p.Donate`

-Gives you information on how you can donate and who donated so far.
+Gives you information on how you can donate and what awesome people donated so far :heart:.

 ----
 ### Emote